numtide/nix-gl-host/INTERNALS.md

 # NixGlHost Internals

-Document idea: technical documentation.
-Explaining what we're doing and why.

 ### TL;DR: How Does it Work?

 Nix-gl-host's sole goal is to massage your system graphic driver in order to re-use it in your nix-built OpenGL/Cuda programs.